 3.3 UA: Proposed changes in R1-2105375 to TS38.214

-UA Moderator proposal: Discuss the five change proposals R1-2105375 to TS38.214 and if agreeable adopt them to TS382.214
+UA Moderator proposal v2: Discuss the updated TPs of P3/P4/P6/P7 of R1-2105375 to TS38.214 and if agreeable adopt them to TS382.214

 P3/P4: Agree in principle, some TP revisions suggested, to be taken up in round#2

+Ericsson suggests revisiting the current structure so that these descriptions are better aligned with the descriptions elsewhere in the specs (like in 5.1.2.1, 5.2.5.1a).

+Moderator proposal: Do not do that as the structure alignment would lead to more intrusive spec change

+Introduced a reference to the offset definitions to P3 and P4 as suggested by Ericsson

 P6/P7: Discuss further the updated proposals in MTK2 comment.